 Wadsworth-Longfellow Family (1610-1971) Papers, 1610-1971 (bulk dates: 1745-1950)

 The Wadsworth-Longfellow Family Papers represent the papers of two New England families who were united by the marriage of Stephen Longfellow and Zilpah Wadsworth, the parents of Henry Wadsworth Longfellow.

-Family groups represented include those of William Longfellow (1650-1690) “the Emigrant,” Stephen Longfellow (1685-1764), Peleg Wadsworth (1748-1829), and Stephen Longfellow (1776-1849).
-They include the journals and letters written by Longfellow’s uncle, Henry Wadsworth, while serving in the U.S. Navy during the Barbary Wars, and the letters of his grandfather, Peleg Wadsworth, while a member of congress during Washington’s presidency, as well as the correspondence of his father, Stephen Longfellow, a Portland, Maine lawyer and member of Congress, and his mother Zilpah Wadsworth Longfellow.
+Family groups represented include those of “the Emigrant” William Longfellow (1650-1690), Stephen Longfellow (1685-1764), Peleg Wadsworth (1748-1829), and Stephen Longfellow (1776-1849).
+They include the journals and letters written by Longfellow’s uncle, Henry Wadsworth, while serving in the U.S. Navy during the Barbary Wars, the letters of Longfellow's grandfather, Peleg Wadsworth, while a member of congress during Washington’s presidency, and the correspondence of Longfellow's parents, Zilpah (Wadsworth) Longfellow and Stephen Longfellow, a Portland, Maine lawyer and member of Congress.

 Appleton Family Papers, 1752-1962 (bulk dates: 1831-1885)